Can we have our wedding at my parents’ house?

 I recognise that nearly every ceremony is attended by guests of different faiths and of none, and feel passionately that everyone present should feel comfortable and involved.

-Do you have any rules about the ceremony being photographed / videoed?
+Do you have any rules about the ceremony being photographed and video recorded?

 I have no rules about this and am concerned only that you get the pictures you want.
-In fact, many photographers love humanist weddings as there is a lot of interaction for them to capture, particularly since couples often face their guests.
+In fact, many photographers love humanist weddings as there is a lot of interaction for them to capture, particularly since couples often face their guests during the ceremony.

 We love the idea of a personal wedding but we don’t know where to start.